UDPHASCA - MSci Pharmaceutical Science

 PDP is designed to allow students to articulate the skills developed during their undergraduate career and encourages them to critically reflect on their learning experience, to set new personal and academic goals and evaluate progress made in achieving those goals.
 PDP activities will be specifically incorporated into core modules on the course to ensure all students undertake reflective practises throughout their course of study.

-Progress with Undergraduate Skills and Level 7 Skills will be articulated to students as the programme progresses through feedback from tutors and peers enabling them to reflect on their progress based on the evidence available.
+Progress with Undergraduate Skills will be articulated to students as the programme progresses through feedback from tutors and peers enabling them to reflect on their progress based on the evidence available.
 This process assists students in developing as independent learners, identifying their strengths and weaknesses.
 This will be of benefit throughout their future career.
 One module at each level will be used to specifically develop employability and reflective activities.
-At level 4 this is CY4001 – Laboratory science and at level 5, CY5062 – Spectroscopic methods.
-At level 6, CY6P01 – the literature based Research project module is used – which requires research of the topic, planning and executing reflective activities, analysis of results and re-evaluation of the direction of the work provides an appropriate forum to emphasise the importance of reflection and of the skills (both transferable and subject-specific) gained during the course.
+At level 4 this is CY4080 – Laboratory Techniques and Data Handling and at level 5, CY5062 – Spectroscopic methods.
+At level 6, CY6P01 – the literature based Research project module is used – which requires research of the topic, planning and executing reflective activities, analysis of results and re-evaluation of the direction of the work provides an appropriate forum to emphasise the importance of reflection and of the skills (both transferable and subject-specific) gained during the course..
+The project competencies section provides students with the opportunities to reflect on their learning, this is also included in the Graduation Statement as part of their PDP submission.
+The end task is to complete a mock job application including a CV, cover letter and personal statement.
 These aspects are developed more fully in the Level 7 Research project module, CY7P01.

 The option exists for students to undertake an additional 30 credit module CY6W04 Sandwich Placement module to enhance employability.
-This would normally be undertaken between level 5 and 6, this would extend the period of study.
+This would normally be undertaken between level 5 and 6, this would extend the period of study to four years.
 For part-time students in appropriate employment they can complete the module over an extended period during their degree rather than take a year out.
+Students also have the option to take the 15 credit BE6W67 – Work placement module which requires a shorter placement.

 Students at all levels will take part in tutorials designed to facilitate discussion on what has been learnt in order that reflective learning will contribute to identifying objectives, success criteria, and action plans that can be included in PDPs.